MEET THE BOARD

 Celia Garcia Alvarado is the Vice President of Corps Member and Alumni Impact at Teach For America in Los Angeles.
 In her role, she leads the largest regional team that is responsible for coaching and developing corp members and supporting and accelerating the leadership trajectory and impact of all alumni in the education sector.
 Prior to joining Teach For America, she was the Executive Director for Education Pioneers' Western Region, overseeing the organization's work in California, Colorado and Washington and successfully leading the launch of a new program site in Denver.
 Celia began her career as an educator in the Los Angeles Unified School District and was named Teacher of the Year in 2003 for her district.
 She was later a Managing Director on the teacher leadership development team at Teach For America-Los Angeles, and led the team responsible for coaching and developing close to 300 corps members who collectively taught approximately 22,000 students in low-income communities across Los Angeles County.
 Celia received her B.A. from Stanford University, her Ed.M. from Harvard University and Ed.D. from the University of California, Los Angeles.
 She is an adjunct faculty member at Loyola Marymount University’s Graduate School of Education.

-Gabriel Sandoval is a Partner in the statewide education law practice group of Atkinson, Andelson, Loya, Ruud & Romo, a California-based law firm representing over 450 educational institutions including universities, community colleges, school districts, and charter schools.
+Gabriel Sandoval is a Partner at Atkinson, Andelson, Loya, Ruud & Romo, a California-based law firm representing over 450 educational institutions including universities, community colleges, school districts, and charter schools.
 Prior to joining the firm, Gabriel served in President Barack Obama’s administration as Senior Advisor and Director of Policy for the White House Initiative on Educational Excellence for Hispanics.
 In this capacity, Gabriel advanced Executive Order 13555, which focused on expanding and improving the educational opportunities and outcomes for Latinos from cradle to career.
 While in the Obama administration, Gabriel also served as Senior Counsel in the Office for Civil Rights of the U.S. Department of Education—the largest office of the federal government focused exclusively on ensuring that students are not discriminated based on race, color, national origin, sex, or disability.
-Gabriel is a Pahara-Aspen Education Fellow, a Member of the Aspen Global Leadership Network, and an American Marshall Memorial Fellow of the German Marshall Fund of the United States.
+Gabriel is a Pahara-Aspen Education Fellow, a member of the Aspen Global Leadership Network, and an American Marshall Memorial Fellow of the German Marshall Fund of the United States.
 He earned his B.A. with departmental honors from Stanford University and J.D. from Columbia University School of Law, where he was a recipient of a Human Rights Fellowship.